-Most students and college graduate fail to include their extra-curricular activities if they didn’t come as a formal job or internship.
-Being active in sports, clubs or other activities shows great commitment, dedication and portrays a sign of responsibility.
+Most students and college graduates fail to include their extra-curricular activities if they didn’t come as a formal job or internship.
+Being active in sports, clubs or other activities shows great commitment, dedication, and portrays a sign of responsibility.

-The employer in a non-profit organization will most likely be impressed by a person who coordinated a fundraiser for a non-profit company somewhere.
-List you current job as a fresh graduate and under that, use bullets to give details of any positions or any other information that may be useful for the employer.
+The employer is a non-profit organization will most likely be impressed by a person who coordinated a fundraiser for a non-profit company somewhere.
+List your current job as a fresh graduate and under that, use bullets to give details of any positions or any other information that may be useful for the employer.

-For tenses, use past unless your current experience is ongoing.
-If you are currently involved in a project, use present tense and avoid using verbs ending with “ing.”
+For tenses, use the past unless your current experience is ongoing.
+If you are currently involved in a project, use the present tense, and avoid using verbs ending with “ing.”

 Coursework can be so demanding especially for college students.
 These experiences should not be left out in your resume.
 They are relevant to your career goals, so just list them as job experience.

 When applying for a job or internship, look at your experience as a “potential employer” and as a “job seeker.”
 Look for job descriptions that interest you.
 If you get a job that seeks a customer service attendant, you might want to consider if you have good communication skills.
-You can include these skills in your resume.
+You can include these skills in your “after college” CV.

-A clear resume that contain descriptions and numbers can help transform a job that seems low-level into an impressive entry.
+A clear “after college” CV that contains descriptions and numbers can help transform a job that seems low-level into an impressive entry.
 Instead of viewing it as a menial job, consider the idea that your approach to the job may have been different from your colleagues.
-It could be that you out did the job or maybe, you trained new hires or offered customer service solutions.
+It could be that you outdid the job or maybe, you trained new hires or offered customer service solutions.

-These important aspects are key in transforming an ordinary job to an extra ordinary with no exaggeration, just detailed description and numbers.
+These important aspects are key in transforming an ordinary job into an extraordinary one with no exaggeration, just detailed description, and numbers.

 However, each student should determine which resume format works best for their content.
 With added experience, remember to edit your resume to reflect these changes so that you can submit an updated version of your resume to your employer.

-Remember, your goal is to give a good impression to your employer and a detailed description of your qualification.
+Remember, your goal is to give a good impression to your employer and a detailed description of your qualification in your “after college” CV.
 Eventually, a good resume is clear and precise with details and relevant information.

 Furthermore, listing what is enjoyable in terms of experience will help shape your career, and discover what experiences you enjoy and areas to improve.

-Well, the best resumes are keenly scrutinized, revised and compiled marketing documents that include a clear objective, detailed education background, descriptions of coursework, previous work experiences and any other activity relevant to the job you are looking for.
+Well, the best resumes are keenly scrutinized, revised, and compiled marketing documents that include a clear objective, detailed educational background, descriptions of coursework, previous work experiences, and any other activity relevant to the job you are looking for.

 But, compiling one that includes everything and, in a detailed format, it has been quite a daunting task, especially for fresh college students.

-Though, this post is here to help you write a perfect resume for your dream job.
+Though, this post is here to help you write a perfect “after college” CV for your dream job.
 Let your resume be a symbolic document that gets you the job you want.